LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

    	- /logs/task3/s2.txt

-2. __Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
-Put the logs in the `logs` directory in your repo.__
+2. <b>Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
+Put the logs in the `logs` directory in your repo.</b>

    Here are the logs we got :
 ```